If you want to build a WordPress blog today, this is one of the most comprehensive and up-to-date how-tos for beginners you’ll ever find online.

 What is WordPress?

-WordPress is an open-source content management system or a website builder that allows you to create websites without writing any code.
+WordPress is an open-source content management system and website builder that lets you create websites without writing any code.

-It is the world’s most popular CMS, with a large community of developers to provide support and added functionalities.
+It is the world’s most popular CMS, with a large community of developers providing support and additional functionality.

-WordPress is written in the PHP language paired with MYSQL and MariaDB database.
-Its features include plugins and themes to bring extended functions, designs, and features to your website.
+WordPress is written in PHP and paired with MySQL and MariaDB.
+Its features include plugins and themes that let you add additional functionality, designs, and features to your website.

-Since its initial release date, May 27, 2003, WordPress has gone through numerous updates that make it possible to build any website.
+Since its initial release on May 27, 2003, WordPress has undergone numerous updates, making it possible to build any website.

-Whether creating a simple blog, business website, e-commerce stores, forums, news sites, membership sites, etc., anything is possible with WordPress.
+Whether you’re creating a simple blog, business website, e-commerce store, forum, news site, membership site, or anything else, anything is possible with WordPress.

 As of October 2021, WordPress powered 42.8% of the world’s top 10 million websites.
-In the CMS market, WordPress commands a respected share of 62%.
+In the CMS market, WordPress holds a respected 62% share.

 Overall, WordPress now powers 43% of the entire web.